ultimatemember/ultimatemember/readme.txt

 **Support**

 Looking for help with Ultimate Member?
 Join our [community forum](https://ultimatemember.com/forums/) to ask questions and get help from other users as well as the Ultimate Member team.
 This is also the place to report bugs and plugin/theme compatibility issues.
 Please note we can only provide basic support to free users of this plugin and much like WordPress itself we rely on the Ultimate Member community to help each other out.
 You can read about our official support policy [here](https://ultimatemember.com/support-policy/).

+**Languages**

+Ultimate Member has been translated into the following languages:

+* English (US)
+* French
+* Italian
+* Turkish

 == Installation ==